ChrisPipitone/PERN-code-along/README.md

 this project is a basic todo list that demonstrates CRUD using the PERN stack it provides login and registration for users without option to delete the account currently

+it uses jtw tokens for account authorization and authentication

 code was created from the code alongs via

 login part one